Tushar-Vishwakarma/Claude-Usage-Insights/Privacy.md

 ## Permissions

-The extension requests only the permissions required to read usage data from `claude.ai` and, if applicable, to store your usage history locally in your own browser for the analytics view.
-[Update this line to match your exact manifest permissions.]
+The extension requests the `storage` permission (to save your usage history locally in your own browser for the analytics view) and host permission for `https://claude.ai/*` (to read your usage data).
+No other permissions are requested.

 ## Open source